 In addition to published rates, carriers may offer negotiated rates to high-volume shippers.
 Ask your fulfillment warehouse if you can benefit from negotiated shipping rates.

-UPS lets you input your ZIP code for a customized shipping zone chart.
-You can download the chart as an Excel spreadsheet.
-The zone chart shows which ZIP codes fall into each zone for shipments from your fulfillment location.
-It doesn’t include pricing.
+UPS lets you input the ZIP code of your point of origin to download a customized shipping zone chart.
+The zone chart shows which ZIP codes fall into each zone for shipments from your fulfillment location, but it doesn’t include pricing.
 Use this UPS tool to calculate the price to ship an individual package.

-The US Postal Service offers many fixed-rate services.
-Shipping a package via Priority Mail with Flat Rate Pricing costs the same no matter how far it travels.
+USPS offers many fixed-rate services.
+Shipping a package via Priority Mail with flat rate pricing costs the same no matter how far it travels.
 However, zones do affect the pricing for other USPS services.
-You can use this USPS tool to get a zone chart for your ZIP code.
-You can also download the chart as an Excel file.
-This chart shows you zones only, not pricing.
+You can use this USPS tool to get a zone chart for your ZIP code, and you can also download the chart as an Excel file.
+The chart shows you zones only, not pricing.

 Shipping zones affect eCommerce fulfillment in two dimensions: money and time.
-The cost to send a package is the metric most directly affected.
-Carriers set a pricing structure based in large part on the zone.
+The cost to send a package is the metric most directly affected because carriers set a pricing structure based in large part on the zone.
+However, the relationship between shipping zones and shipping costs is not linear because the weight and dimensions of a package can also affect pricing in different zones.
 A higher zone number also means you may have a longer delivery time.
-However, the relationship between shipping zones and speed of delivery is not linear.
-The weight of a package can also affect pricing in different zones.

 Here’s what you need to know about how shipping zones will affect your eCommerce fulfillment.